Anne-Marie Javouhey: Early life

-She was born in the commune of Chamblanc, the fifth of ten children of a local wealthy farm couple, Balthazar and Claudine Javouhey.
+She was born in the commune of Chamblanc, the fifth of nine children of a local wealthy farm couple, Balthazar and Claudine Javouhey.
 Through her teen years, she helped to hide and care for a number of priests persecuted by the French Revolution, including keeping watch for them as they said Mass.
 She made a private vow when she was nineteen years old, but was not able to become a nun because the revolutionary government had closed convents and churches.
 In 1800, she joined the Daughters of Charity at Besançon.
 In 1800, she is reported to have had a vision of Teresa of Avila entrusting children of different races to her.
 She did not understand its meaning at the time.
 Javouhey did not remain at the convent.
 In 1801, she started a school for poor children near Chamblanc.
 Given the poverty of the conditions, it was not particularly successful.
 She then entered a Trappistine Convent, and having completed the novitiate, once again returned home.